Child Sponsorship Program

 Sponsorship | Then and Now

-The CSP was created over twelve years ago with an aim to help the children for the duration of their schooling.
+The CSP was created nearly fourteen years ago with an aim to help the children for the duration of their schooling.
 By offering individual donors the unique opportunity to journey with the students and commit to their educational endeavors, we have celebrated remarkable milestones along the way.
 In some cases students have had one individual donor for the entirety of their educational journey, whereas others have had a small team of support.
 In all cases, surely it takes a village and we are grateful to all of our donors for their dedicated partnership!

 In the beginning, the student profile was straightforward: support was available for primary and secondary school studies so long as the students received positive behavioral reports from school and performed to the best of their abilities.
 In more recent years, as students began embarking upon paths of advanced studies, student profiles have been varied in that each student has chosen their own unique course of study.
 For example: upon completing Form IV in 2017, two of our eldest students opted for one-year vocational certificates in order to strengthen their candidacy to enter the tourism industry.
 Three other students opted for more traditional three-year college certificate programs.
 We’ve also enrolled some students at the Jobortunity apprenticeship program and others in driving and language courses.